-As Linux administrators, we need to view the partition table of our hard disk time and again.
-This helps us in re-organizing old drives by making space for further partitioning and also create space for new drives if necessary.
-You can create no more than four primary partitions on a hard disk but a number of logical or extended partitions, depending on the size of the hard disk you have installed on your system.
+As Linux administrators, we always need to look at the partition table of our hard drive.
+This helps us reorganize old drives by making room for more partitions, and also make room for new drives if needed.
+You can create a maximum of four primary partitions on a hard disk, but a number of logical or extended partitions, depending on the size of the hard disk you have installed in your system.

-The partition table, that contains the information about all your logical disks or partitions, resides in the 0 sector of your hard disk.
-Your device is listed in the partitions table as /dev/sda, /dev/sdb, and so on.
-The sd* device refers to SCSI or SATA disks on your system.
-For example, /dev/sda will be the first SATA/SCSI hard disk, /dev/sdb will be the second SATA/SCSI hard disk.
+The partition table, which contains information about all your logical drives or partitions, is located in sector 0 of your hard disk.
+Your device is listed in the partition table as /dev/sda, /dev/sdb, and so on.
+The sd* device refers to SCSI or SATA hard disks in your system.
+For example, /dev/sda is the first SATA/SCSI disk, /dev/sdb is the second SATA/SCSI disk.

-This article lists and explains the use of various Linux commands for you to view the partition table of your device.
-We will be using the CLI to run these commands.
-You can open the Ubuntu command line, the Terminal, either through the system Dash or the Ctrl+Alt+T shortcut.
+In this article, we will list and explain various Linux commands that you can use to view your device’s partition table.
+We will use the CLI to execute these commands.
+You can open the Ubuntu command line, the terminal, using either the System Dash or the Ctrl+Alt+T key combination.

 We have run the commands and procedures mentioned in this article on an Ubuntu 20.04 LTS system.